What was Johnny Carson's Net Worth and Salary?

 Early Life

 Johnny Carson was born John William Carson on October 23, 1925, in Corning, Iowa.
 His mother, Ruth, was a homemaker, and his father, Homer, was a power company manager.
-He had 2 siblings: older sister Catherine and younger brother Richard (who grew up to become a television director and Emmy winner).
-The family moved to Norfolk, Nebraska, when Johnny was 8 years old, and he soon began exploring his passion for entertaining.
+He had two siblings: older sister Catherine and younger brother Richard (who grew up to become a television director and Emmy winner).
+The family moved to Norfolk, Nebraska when Johnny was 8 years old, and he soon began exploring his passion for entertaining.
 At the age of 12, he purchased a mail-order magic kit after discovering a book about magic at a friend's house.
 He began performing card tricks for his family, and two years later, he made his debut as "The Great Carsoni" at the local Kiwanis Club.

 Military Service

-Carson enlisted in the United States Navy on June 8, 1943 and enrolled in the V-12 Navy College Training Program as an apprentice seaman.
+Carson enlisted in the United States Navy on June 8, 1943, and enrolled in the V-12 Navy College Training Program as an apprentice seaman.
 Near the end of World War II, he was commissioned as an ensign and assigned to the USS Pennsylvania, but he never saw combat due to the fact that the war ended when he was en route to the combat zone.
 During Carson's military career, he took part in amateur boxing (with an impressive 10-0 record) and said that performing a card trick for United States Secretary of the Navy James V. Forrestal was the highlight of his time in the Navy.

 Education

 After leaving the Navy, Johnny attended the University of Nebraska-Lincoln.
-He declared a major in journalism, but soon decided to major in speech and drama and minor in physics.
+He declared a major in journalism but soon decided to major in speech and drama and minor in physics.
 Carson was a member of the Phi Delta Gamma fraternity, and while in college, he continued sharing his talent for magic, performing for $25 per show.
 He graduated in 1949 with a Bachelor of Arts degree in radio and speech.

 Early Radio and Television